Roots and Radishes

 Print Recipe

-Healthy white chicken enchiladas are packed with protein and made with a creamy, cheesy white sauce that uses Greek yogurt instead of sour cream!
-The white sauce is spiced simply with coriander, and we think this makes the dish.
-Healthy comfort food for the win!
+Homemade white chicken enchiladas are packed with flavor and a creamy, cheesy white sauce that uses Greek yogurt instead of sour cream!
+The white sauce is spiced with coriander, and we think this makes the dish.
+The perfect cozy dinner for any night of the week!

 Ingredients